-Based in Croydon, this service supports 44 single homeless young people with a range of support needs.
+Based in Croydon, this service can accommodate 44 young people with a range of support needs.

-of customers participated in education or training activities
+of customers who needed to take part in education or training did so

-Once customers are ready to move on we support them to return to their family home if suitable, or look for lower support accommodation, or independent accommodation (usually shared housing in the private rented sector).
+When customers are ready to move on, we help them to do so.
+That might mean returning to their family home, moving to less supported accommodation, or finding independent housing in the private rented sector.

 It's only been good since I moved to Ingram Court.
 Since I've been living there I feel more independent, staff there have helped me value my time and manage my finances.
 There's been a big difference since living there.
 Ingram felt like my home and that the staff were my family.
 If I needed any advice my support worker was always there for me and made me feel welcome.